lucaszischka/BottomSheet/README.md

 `.iPadSheetAlignment(Alignment)`: Allows for different alignments of the sheet on iPad when enableFloatingIPadSheet is disabled.

-`.sheetPadding(CGFloat)`: Gives the bottom sheet padding on iPad when enableFloatingIPadSheet is disabled.
+`.sheetSidePadding(CGFloat)`: Gives the bottom sheet horizontal padding on iPad when enableFloatingIPadSheet is disabled.

 `.onDismiss(() -> Void)`: A action that will be performed when the BottomSheet is dismissed.
 -  Please note that when you dismiss the BottomSheet yourself, by setting the bottomSheetPosition to .hidden, the action will not be called.